 - Requester subscriber in the period between submission of a request (application) to a certification authority and the completion of certificate issuance procedure. - Requester/payer individual or institution which on behalf of the subscriber pays for certification services, provided by the authority issuing the certificate.
-The requester/payer is the owner of the certificate and has a right to request its revocation in cases described in Certification Practice Statement. - Revoked certificate public key certificate placed on Certificate Revocation List, without cancellation of the reason for revocation (e.g. after unsuspension). - Secret key key applied in symmetric cryptography techniques and used only by a group of authorized subscribers.

-Notice: A secret key is intended for usage by very small group of persons for data encryption and decryption.

-- Self-signed certificate any public key certificate, designed to verification of signature upon certificate, whose signature may be verified by public key included in the field subjectKeyInfo, whose content of the fields issuer and subject are the same, and whose cA field of BasicConstraints extension is set to true. - Shared secret part of a cryptographic secret, e.g. a key distributed among n trusted individuals (cryptographic tokens, e.g. electronic cards) in a manner, requiring m parts of the secret (where m<n) to restore the distributed key. - Shared secret holder authorized holder of an electronic card, used for storing shared secret. - Signatory natural person who holds a signature-creation device and acts either on his own behalf or on behalf of another natural person, legal person or an organizational unit not endowed with legal personality. - Signature policy detailed solutions, including technical and organizational solutions, defining the method, scope and requirements of confirmation and verification of an electronic signature, whose execution allows verification of signature validity. - States of cryptographic key Cryptographic keys may have one of the three basic states (acc. to ISO/IEC 11770-1 standard):

-waiting for activation (ready) - the key has already been generated but is not available for use, active - the key may be used in cryptographic operations (e.g. creation of e-signature), inactive - the key may be used for e-signature validation or decryption only (the subscriber cannot use the private key for creating a signature - key has expired or the public key to encrypt - public key has expired); Current date is later than expiration date and the key is not revoked.

-- Subscriber entity (private person, legal entity, organizational unit not having a legal identity, hardware device owned by these entities or persons) that: (1) is the subject identified by the certificate issued to this entity, (2) possess a private key associated with the certificate issued to the entity and (3) does not issue certificates to other parties. - Terms & Conditions for Certum Qualified Trust Services a document regulating basic rights and obligations of the parties to the certification service agreement. - Timestamp token electronic data, binding any action or fact with precise moment of time, creating a confirmation that action or fact happened preceding specific moment in time.
+The requester/payer is the owner of the certificate and has a right to request its revocation in cases described in Certification Practice Statement. - Revoked certificate public key certificate placed on Certificate Revocation List, without cancellation of the reason for revocation (e.g. after unsuspension). - Secret key key applied in symmetric cryptography techniques and used only by a group of authorized subscribers. - Notice: A secret key is intended for usage by very small group of persons for data encryption and decryption. - Self-signed certificate any public key certificate, designed to verification of signature upon certificate, whose signature may be verified by public key included in the field subjectKeyInfo, whose content of the fields issuer and subject are the same, and whose cA field of BasicConstraints extension is set to true. - Shared secret part of a cryptographic secret, e.g. a key distributed among n trusted individuals (cryptographic tokens, e.g. electronic cards) in a manner, requiring m parts of the secret (where m<n) to restore the distributed key. - Shared secret holder authorized holder of an electronic card, used for storing shared secret. - Signatory natural person who holds a signature-creation device and acts either on his own behalf or on behalf of another natural person, legal person or an organizational unit not endowed with legal personality. - Signature policy detailed solutions, including technical and organizational solutions, defining the method, scope and requirements of confirmation and verification of an electronic signature, whose execution allows verification of signature validity. - States of cryptographic key Cryptographic keys may have one of the three basic states (acc. to ISO/IEC 11770-1 standard): - waiting for activation (ready) the key has already been generated but is not available for use, - active the key may be used in cryptographic operations (e.g. creation of e-signature), - inactive the key may be used for e-signature validation or decryption only (the subscriber cannot use the private key for creating a signature key has expired or the public key to encrypt public key has expired); Current date is later than expiration date and the key is not revoked. - Subscriber entity (private person, legal entity, organizational unit not having a legal identity, hardware device owned by these entities or persons) that: (1) is the subject identified by the certificate issued to this entity, (2) possess a private key associated with the certificate issued to the entity and (3) does not issue certificates to other parties.
+Subscriber is also a natural person or a legal entity or an unincorporated entity that uses the service of qualified time stamping, signature/seal validation and signature/seal preservation and registered electronic delivery eDelivery. - Terms & Conditions for Certum Qualified Trust Services a document regulating basic rights and obligations of the parties to the certification service agreement. - Timestamp token electronic data, binding any action or fact with precise moment of time, creating a confirmation that action or fact happened preceding specific moment in time.